Steve Matthes On 2019 Anaheim 2 - Racer X Online

 2nd | 2-1-3 | #34 Dylan Ferrandis | Murrieta, CA | Yamaha YZ250F

-I love that there are numerous people in the pits that still him Dylan “Fernandez”.
+I love that there are numerous people in the pits that still call him Dylan “Fernandez.”
 Like, really?
 It’s not that hard, everyone!
 Anyway, Dylan rode well and was consistent in all three races which is what he’s needed after two good crashes in the first rounds.
 Years ago things got weird with teammates Broc Tickle and Josh Hansen as they went for a title, to the point where Hanny wouldn’t change in his own team’s truck.
 I can’t see Nichols and “Fernandez” getting that way but stay tuned.

 3rd | 1-3-4 | #39 Colt Nichols | Muskogee, OK | Yamaha YZ250F